nuts-foundation/nuts-node/docs/pages/deployment/clustering.rst

 It's recommended to use a level 4 load balancer to distribute the load across the nodes.
 Each node should have a reverse proxy for TLS termination.

+Clustering will not work if you use one of the following:

+- The did:nuts method
+- SQLite
+- Disk based private key storage